parasj/papers/multiprogramming/README.md

 ## Read heavy? or write heavy?
 Read-copy update demonstrates that workload asymmetry can influence system design.
 They reduced locking overhead to zero for reads with limited cost on writing.

+## Consistency: Snoopy cache vs invalidation
+Snoopy protocol is better for SMP with single memory bus and thus write-heavvy workloads.
+Cache line simpler to implement.
+In practice, cache line invalidation is more common.